chsubhasis/CFC2020_studE/authenticator_app/README.md

-﻿Step 1: Before you begin
+# Step 1: Before you begin
 You'll need the following:-

 1. Create Free/Lite version of the IBM Cloud account & Visual Recognition Service and create a Custom Classifier Model for Mood Analysis